EddyBeaupre/ACMEDNS01Certificate/README.md

 # ACMEDNS01Certificate

-Generate LetsEncrypt certificate using DNS-01 validation and Windows DNS servers.
-See Get-Help New-ACMEDNS01Certificate for usage and examples.
+Generate LetsEncrypt SSL certificate using DNS-01 validation and Windows DNS servers.
+See __Get-Help New-ACMEDNS01Certificate__ for usage and examples.

+Visit the [PowerShell Gallety](https://www.powershellgallery.com/packages/ACMEDNS01Certificate/1.0) for installation instructions.